Brent M. Jones - Connected Events Matter

 Sharpen your Skills and Keep Them Up to Date Before You Need Them.

-Stephen Covey was talking about the same thing when he listed "Sharpen the Saw" as one of his 7 habits for success.
+Stephen Covey was talking about the same thing when he listed "Sharpen the Saw" as one of his seven habits for success.
 In both examples, it isn’t something you do just once.
 How do you know if your ax or saw is dull, and is that enough?

 If you're seeking opportunities, we can conclude you're ambitious, and in that case, it would be wise to sharpen your skills before you find them.
-If you're willing to prepare in advance, then you obviously don’t have a problem with having your performance stand out.
-Your work won’t speak for itself if you don’t do some advance planning.
+If you're willing to prepare in advance, then you don’t have a problem with having your performance stand out.
+Your work won’t speak for itself if you don’t do some planning.
 The same thing is true for your career; if you want to succeed and stand out, you must do something different if you want a different result.

 There are many ways to sharpen your skills and prepare for future opportunities.